armon2/fergus_jobs_api/readme.md

 This API is backed by a sqlite database with two tables `jobs` and `job_notes`.
 It is currently only implementing the Jobs API without Notes; job notes will be in the next release!
+- `jobs/__init__.py` creates and initializes the app
+- `jobs/jobs.py` is the controller with defined endpoints
+- `jobs/jobs_service.py` is the service layer that sit on top of the data layer and handles the business logic.
+- `jobs/schema.sql` has the schema defined
+- `jobs/db.py` holds the utilities to talk to the sqlite db

 Current capabilities are as follows:

 - POST: create a job: